 “Ivy, you need to get a college degree and not ever depend on a man; look what happened with me and your dad; now we are struggling to make ends meet,” she told me.
-A lecture on men and divorce; I was 8.
+A lecture on men and divorce; I was eight.

 I nodded my head and read the small note tacked to the cabinet again, which is still there, I think.
-It reads, Female is the Future.
+It reads, “Female is the Future”.

 My stomach turns.
 The faint smell of cigarettes in Muhammed’s car makes me feel sick; I love smoking, but the air is thicker with the remnants of it and his expectation.

-I'm jarred as Muhammed looks up and at me, and is friendly, but cautious as he speaks, “I understand, but we need to be sure.”
+I'm jarred as Muhammed looks up and at me.
+“I understand, but we need to be sure.”

-I look up and directly at him.
-His head is hanging down again in what I perceive as shame and frustration.
+I look up at him.
+His head is hanging down in what I perceive as shame and frustration.

 I sigh.
 He is handsome.
 His hair is dark, almost black and his eyes are the same color.
 It is short and neat.
 His skin is a beautiful shade of tan.
 His mouth is big and when he smiles, it’s crooked at the bottom right corner like there’s a thread through it that’s being pulled.
 His lips are soft, full, and pink.
 His teeth shine white like the pill when he smiles and are big as well, and he has a gap between the front two.
 He is not much taller than me, at about 5’6”.